Reese Dismukes

-Reese Dismukes (born October 20, 1992) is a former American football center.
+Reese Dismukes (born October 20, 1992) is an American former professional football center who played in the National Football League (NFL).
+He played college football for the Auburn Tigers, where he won the Rimington Trophy and was recognized as a consensus All-American in 2014.
+He was signed by the Pittsburgh Steelers as an undrafted free agent after the 2014 NFL draft.

-Early years
+Early life

 Dismukes attended Spanish Fort High School in Spanish Fort, Alabama, where he played football and competed in track.
 He was a four-star recruit by Rivals.com and was ranked as the number one center in his class.
 He committed to Auburn University in April 2010 to play college football.

 College career

 Dismukes started all 13 games at center as a freshman in 2011.
 As a sophomore in 2012, he started all 10 games he played in, missing two due to injury.
 Dismukes started all 14 games as a junior in 2013 and was a first-team All-SEC selection.
 Dismukes entered his senior season in 2014 as a fourth-year starter.
 He again started all 13 games, winning the Rimington Trophy and being named a consensus All-American.
 He ended his career starting all 50 games he played in.